mmistakes/minimal-mistakes/_drafts/2023-06-01-functional-error-handling-in-kotlin-part-2.md

 As we did for the `map` function, we can use the `recoverCatching` variant if the lambda passed to the `recover` function can throw an exception.

-To execute some side effect with the value of a `Result`, both if it's successful or a failure, we can use the dedicated methods the SDK gives us, i.e. the functions `onSuccess` and `onFailure`.
-Both function return the original `Result` instance, so we can chain them:
+To execute some side effect with the value of a `Result`, whether successful or a failure, we can use the reliable methods the SDK gives us, i.e., the functions `onSuccess` and `onFailure`.
+Both functions return the original `Result` instance, so we can chain them:

 ```kotlin
 // Kotlin SDK